roytang/blog/content/replies/2012/12/c7e6kvd/index.md

 - comicbooks
 ---

-Marvel has said it won't be Peter Parker.\n\nIt's not a true reboot, continuity is still going to stand.\n\nNobody knows.
+Marvel has said it won't be Peter Parker.

+It's not a true reboot, continuity is still going to stand.

+Nobody knows.